Home Care subsidies – what’s available?

 In addition to the above supplements, a visit to your GP can be very worthwhile!
 Your GP can give you access to half-price taxis and can develop a Chronic Disease Management Plan (CDM) – formerly known as Enhanced Primary Care – which entitles you to 5 Medicare-funded sessions with a Physiotherapist or a Podiatrist.
 Speak to your GP today!

-To find out more, speak to one of CareAbout’s experts or contact us, we have a discussion with your current provider; they are able to apply for many Home Care supplements on your behalf.
+To find out more, speak to one of CareAbout’s experts at 13 13 00, we have a discussion with your current provider; they are able to apply for many Home Care supplements on your behalf.